ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/rest-api/document-commands/get-all-documents.markdown

 {PANEL:Basic Example}

-This is a cURL request to retrieve all documents from a database named "Example" on our [playground server](http://live-test.ravendb.net).
-It then pages the results by skipping the first 9, and retrieving the next 3.
+This is a cURL request to a database named "Example" on our [playground server](http://live-test.ravendb.net).
+Paging through all of the documents in the database, the request skips the first 9 documents and retrieves only the next 3.

 {CODE-BLOCK: bash}
 curl -X GET http://live-test.ravendb.net/databases/Example/docs?start=9&pageSize=3 {CODE-BLOCK/}

-Response:
+Actual response:

 {CODE-BLOCK: http}
 Server:"nginx"